PacificCommunity/ofp-sam-yft-review/notes/questions.md

 **Why was the 2020 assessment more optimistic than the previous assessment?**

+### A. Selectivity

-**A1.a** Which fisheries, if any, should be grouped in terms of selectivity?
+1. Which fisheries, if any, should be grouped in terms of selectivity?

-**A1.b** Should one longline fishery within each region have a non-decreasing
+2. Should one longline fishery within each region have a non-decreasing selectivity?
-         selectivity?

-**A1.c** Should selectivity be modelled using cubic splines or parametric
+3. Should selectivity be modelled using cubic splines or parametric curves?
-         curves?

-**A1.d** Selectivity can only be modelled as age-based in MFCL, is this
-         problematic for the YFT assessment?
+4. Selectivity can only be modelled as age-based in MFCL, is this problematic for the YFT assessment?

+### B. Growth

-**A2.a** Should the growth curve be estimated internally in the assessment model
+1. Should the growth curve be estimated internally in the assessment model or externally?
-         or externally?

-**A2.b** Should lengths from tagging data be included when fitting an external
+2. Should lengths from tagging data be included when fitting an external growth model?
-         growth model?

-**A2.c** Should the growth follow a parametric von Bertalanffy curve, a
-         nonparametric curve, or in between (e.g., first 8 ages nonparametric)?
+3. Should the growth follow a parametric von Bertalanffy curve, a nonparametric curve, or in between (e.g., first 8 ages nonparametric)?

-**A2.d** Should other growth curves be considered as alternatives to von
+4. Should other growth curves be considered as alternatives to von Bertalanffy?

-         Bertalanffy?
+5. Should the external von Bertalanffy growth curve model be fitted to otoliths only or tagging data plus otoliths?
+Results from both analyses are available, presented in 2020.

+### C. Maximum age

-**A3** What is an appropriate maximum age in the YFT assessment?
+1. What is an appropriate maximum age in the YFT assessment?

+### D. Tags

-**A4.a** Should the tag mixing period be 2 quarters or tag release group
-         specific (as done in the SKJ 2022 assessment)?
+1. Should the tag mixing period be 2 quarters or tag release group specific (as done in the SKJ 2022 assessment)?

-**A4.b** Is the tagging data informative about migrations, mortality, and/or
+2. Is the tagging data informative about migrations, mortality, and/or stock size?
-         stock size?

-**A4.c** Could the tag-related plots in the assessment report be improved?
+3. Could the tag-related plots and tables in the assessment report be improved?

+### E. Regions

-**A5.a** Is it worth considering a simpler regional structure, e.g., a 4-region
-         model which might capture the main dynamics of the YFT fishery and have better statistical properties of estimability?
+1. Is it worth considering a simpler regional structure, e.g., a 4-region model which might capture the main dynamics of the YFT fishery and have better statistical properties of estimability?

-**A5.b** What should be the basis of regional boundaries?
-Aspects to consider,
-         including biology, fishery, management, model parsimony, model convergence, estimability, ease of diagnostics, ease of interpretation?
+2. What should be the basis of regional boundaries?
+Aspects to consider, including biology, fishery, management, model parsimony, model convergence, estimability, ease of diagnostics, ease of interpretation?

+### F. New MFCL features

-**A6.a** Should fishing mortality be estimated using a catch-errors or
+1. Should fishing mortality be estimated using a catch-errors or catch-conditioning approach?
-         catch-conditioning approach?

-**A6.b** Should recruitment be estimated using an orthogonal-polynomial
+2. Should recruitment be estimated using an orthogonal-polynomial approach?
-         approach?

-**A6.c** In addition to the Dirichlet-multinomial approach to weight length
-         compositions, should the uncertainty grid include arbitrary sample size scalars?
+3. In addition to the Dirichlet-multinomial approach to weight length compositions, should the uncertainty grid include arbitrary sample size scalars?

-**A6.d** A new alternative approach to model movement was trialled in the 2022
-         SKJ assessment but the results were not considered plausible.
-[This is a placeholder for discussion].

 ---